pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

     Enter password: <password>
     . . .

-In command mode, bash tab completion is also supported, but must be enabled.
+In command mode, tab completion is also supported for some shells, but must be enabled specifically for each shell.

 For example, with a bash shell, enter the following before using pywbemcli to enable completion: